 A Theology of Word and Sacrament (TH 502) maps the close connection between the spoken and the performed Word.
 Special attention is given to the ways in which the written Word and the sacraments are meant to operate in the life of the church as a means of ongoing, transformative grace.
 Students evaluate their current church experiences in light of these principles and develop a plan by which they may apply them in their ministry to a local congregation.
-3 credit hours

-Annually, Term 3 (January/February)
+3 credit hrs Annually, Term 3 (Jan/Feb)

 A Theology of the Church (TH 503) begins with an overview of the various biblical images of the church, which in turn necessitates an understanding of the historical and theological development, and adaptations of these biblical images.
 The course includes exercises where the student reflects critically upon life in the church and ministry as he or she currently experiences it in light of these biblical, historical, and theological principles.
 The goal is for the student, as a ministry leader, to become a facilitator of a biblically sound, culturally relevant, spiritually growing, reproducing, missional congregation.
 Prerequisite: theological study.
-3 credit hours

-Annually, Term 2 (November/December)
+3 credit hrs Annually, Term 2 (Nov/Dec)